AdobeDocs/marketo.sv-SE/help/marketo/product-docs/marketo-sales-insight/msi-for-microsoft-dynamics/installing/install-and-configure-marketo-sales-insight-in-microsoft-dynamics-2011.md

    ![](assets/image2015-5-4-10-3a57-3a31.png)

 1. Kontrollera att alternativet SDK-meddelande är markerat.
-Klicka på **Nästa**.
+Klicka **Nästa**.

    ![](assets/image2015-5-4-11-3a43-3a37.png)